Iodine is a mineral that's important for good health. It's available in the U.S. as an FDA-approved treatment and a

 Iodine is essential for everyone.
 Supplements may be needed if you don't get enough in your diet.
 But most people in the U.S. get enough iodine through their normal diet.
 In other parts of the world, though, low iodine levels are a serious cause of health problems.

 In the U.S., pregnant women have a higher risk of low iodine levels.
-Low iodine raises the risk of developmental problems in their babies.
+Low iodine raises the risk of developmental problems in babies.

 Iodine plays a key role in thyroid health.
 As a treatment, iodine helps with goiters (enlargements of the thyroid gland) and low thyroid hormone levels.
 After exposure to radiation, iodine can provide some protection against thyroid damage.

 It also seems to help with fibrocystic breast change.
 That's a noncancerous condition that happens to some women around the time of their period.